Spacerat/spacerat.github.io/_drafts/2019_04_24-Postgres-Internals-1.markdown

           |       |

 The chapter doesn't explain this, but I figured that PostgreSQL must be storing the data in memory and delaying the write to disk until necessary.
-I restarted my Postgres server to test the theory, and it was correct.
+I restarted my Postgres server and saw that it had written the data out:

     $ cat ./base/16385/24576